Why Word password protection is not secure & how to unlock a doc

 The restrict editing tool, then, is mostly there to prevent somebody from editing a document accidentally, rather than offering any real protection.

-We will now show you how to lock a Word document to prevent opening and editing and how easily you can remove those restrictions.
+We will now show you how to password protect a Word document to prevent opening and editing and how easily you can unlock a doc and remove those restrictions.

 How to password protect a Word document to prevent opening

-Though as we discussed password-protecting a Word document will not stop leaks or unauthorized sharing, it can be useful to protect documents before they are opened.
+Though as we discussed password-protecting a document in Word will not stop leaks or unauthorized sharing, it can be useful to protect documents before they are opened.
 Doing so is thankfully quite easy:

 - With the document open, press “File” in your ribbon, then “Info”.